facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

-In general, formatters take five parameters: the source found between the fences, the specified language, the class name originally defined via the `class` option in the `custom_fence` entry, custom options, additional classes defined in attribute list style headers, an optional ID, any attributes defined in the attribute list style header, and the Markdown object (in case you want access to meta data etc.).
+In general, formatters take five parameters: the source found between the fences, the specified language, the class name originally defined via the `class` option in the `custom_fence` entry, custom options, additional classes defined in brace style headers, an optional ID, any attributes defined in the brace style header, and the Markdown object (in case you want access to meta data etc.).

 ```py3
 def custom_formatter(source, language, css_class, options, md, classes=None, id_value='', attrs=None, **kwargs):